Paper-2/blackHoleSim/README.md

 # Black Hole Simulation

-A 3D simulation of a black hole using Vulkan rendering via Silk.NET.
+A 3D simulation of a black hole using Vulkan rendering via Silk.NET and GLSL shaders.

 ## Project Overview

-This project simulates the gravitational effects and visual phenomena of a black hole in real-time using modern graphics APIs.
+This project simulates the gravitational effects and visual phenomena of a black hole in real-time.

 ## Technology Stack